 As you might expect, a floor-to-ceiling window typically starts at the floor and extends to the ceiling.
-It's a look that can be created using various types of window, though usually a picture window (a window that doesn’t open) is used.
-Sometimes, several types of windows are combined to create a floor-to-ceiling effect.
-For example, large picture windows with smaller awning windows can give you the option of fresh air — more on this in the next section.
+It's a look that can be created using various types of windows, though usually a picture window (a window that doesn’t open) is used.
+Sometimes, several types of windows are combined to create a window wall effect.
+For example, large picture windows with smaller awning windows can give you the option of fresh air.

 Of course, it’s your home, your rules.
 But if you’re looking for some ideas to get you started.
 Here are our top picks for places where floor-to-ceiling windows shine.

 In a modern home, floor-to-ceiling windows are only natural.
 Not only is this style characterized by clean lines and lots of glass, but its boxy shape also makes tall rectangular windows a perfect fit.
-In the contemporary home below, the owners wanted to fill an entire wall with windows.
-To do this, they chose A-Series Picture and Awning Windows.
-The windows look sleek and contemporary and best of all they put the view on display — a hallmark of modern design.
+In the home below, the owners wanted to create a modern aesthetic.
+To do this, they chose A-Series Picture Windows and A-Series Gliding Patio Doors.
+The windows look sleek and contemporary, and best of all they put the view on display — a hallmark of the modern aesthetic.

 Takeaway: Greater expanses of glass can be created by combining windows in large configurations.
 Ordering windows that are designed to be installed together can help avoid too much framing in between the windows.
 Talk to your builder if you’re interested in this option.

-In a small space, a floor-to-ceiling window is particularly impactful.
-It can expand the feeling of a room, like it does in Hilton Carter’s kitchen pictured below.
+In a small room or tight corner, a floor-to-ceiling window is particularly impactful.
+It can expand the feeling of the space, like it does in Hilton Carter’s kitchen pictured below.
 When the plant and interior stylist went about remodeling his family’s home in Baltimore, he added this floor-to-ceiling window in an under-utilized corner of his kitchen where it not only brings in light, it also maximizes his indoor growing capabilities due to an in-floor planter.

-Takeaway: You can make a small space feel bigger with a floor-to-ceiling window, so keep them in mind as a solution for dark corners, stair landings, and utilitarian rooms, like laundry rooms and offices.
+Takeaway: You can make a small space feel bigger with a floor-to-ceiling window, so keep them in mind as a useful installation for dark corners, stair landings, and utilitarian rooms, like laundry rooms and offices.

 Plant and interior stylist Hilton Carter chose an E-Series Picture Window for this corner of his kitchen where it helps bring in light and maximize his indoor growing capabilities.